phillipadsmith/everycandidate.org/_posts/2014-09-26-lobbyist-registry.md

 {% endif %}
 {% endfor %}

-Note that these results are based on a name match with a record in the City's Lobbyist Registry System.
+Note that these results are based on a name, address, or phone number match with a record in the City's Lobbyist Registry System.
 Records may indicate a prior or current registration: please search the [registry](http://app.toronto.ca/lobbyistsearch/disclaimer.do) for more information on the specific activities.
 If you believe that there is an error in the information listed above, please <a href="mailto:everycandidate@gmail.com">let us know</a>.

 According to the [Office of the Lobbyist Registrar site](http://www1.toronto.ca/wps/portal/contentonly?vgnextoid=cf1fb7537e35f310VgnVCM10000071d60f89RCRD&appInstanceName=default), the office's responsibilities are to: